R E A L E S T A T E — UX/UI Designer

 This project reinforced the importance of adapting my design process to fit both user needs and client expectations.
 Early on, I underestimated how highly users valued brevity and concise content.
 Once uncovered, that insight reshaped the layout and copy, ensuring the site felt approachable rather than overwhelming.
 I also learned how crucial it is to validate assumptions with both users and clients, as features that might seem minor at first, like a low-commitment contact form, often carry the most weight in real use.

-Looking back, I would expand testing with a broader set of users, including first-time homebuyers and older clients, to see how the design performs across different comfort levels with technology.
+I would expand testing with a broader set of users, including first-time homebuyers and older clients, to see how the design performs across different comfort levels with technology.
 With more time, I would also explore adding optional features like mortgage calculators or comparison tools, provided they could be implemented without cluttering the site.

 I am most proud of how well the design balances usability with personality.
 Despite the project’s simplicity, the final product reflects both the voice of the client and the needs of their users.
 More importantly, it demonstrates my ability to manage client communication, iterate thoughtfully, and design for clarity.